Featured Vegetable: Mushrooms

 All varieties of mushrooms are tasty and provide some vitamin D along with other important vitamins, but be careful - wild mushrooms can be extremely poisonous - so stick to those from the grocery store!
 Campbell's Headquarters in Camden, New Jersey is lucky enough to be located near the mushroom capital of the world - Kennett Square, Pennsylvania.
 Pennsylvania accounts for about 60% of the US production.
 They have an annual festival devoted just to mushrooms.

 Campbell has many delicious soups and some Prego® sauces that contain mushrooms.
-Check out some of the numerous products that contain mushrooms by searching our product profiler.
+Check out some of the numerous products that contain mushrooms by searching our visiting our brand sites.

 Be sure to try this new culinary inspired Umami-Bomb Pizza recipe made with Campbell's® Healthy Request® Cream of Mushroom soup.
 Our nutrition and culinary teams joined-up to create this new flavor twist to the original pizza.

-Incorporate mushrooms into all of your meals - here are some recipes to show you how from Campbell's KitchenSM.
+Incorporate mushrooms into all of your meals - here are some recipes to show you how from Campbell's Kitchen®.